sfboswell/Gender_Pulps/README.md

 str_replace_all(author_legalname, regex("\t"), " ")) %>% write.table("tsv/authors.tsv", sep="\t", quote=F,
                 row.names=F, fileEncoding="UTF-8")
 ```
-None of the database informations contains anything about gender (there's more information contained in the ISFDB files than we pulled into the tsv files - for example, the author's birthplace - but none of it was useful).
+None of the database informations contains anything about gender (there's more information contained in the ISFDB files than we pulled into the TSV files - for example, the author's birthplace - but none of it was useful for gender purposes).

-Because the database had no way to filter by gender, in this case, I relied on archival research - my own, and that done by other SF scholars - to create a list of female pulp writers active in the 1926-1946 period.
+Because the database had no way to filter by gender, in this case, I relied on archival research - my own, and that done by other SF scholars like Eric Davin - to create a list of female pulp writers active in the 1926-1946 period.
 I then used the power of ```str_detect``` to find these women and create new networks focused on their publication patterns - not without some bumps along the way.
 Here's an example:

 ```
 #filter known female authors and years of interest